Zeko enjoys writing about gift ideas and creative ways to celebrate holidays and special occasions.

 Natural Dry Shampoo

 Dry shampoo is a lifesaver for super busy moms who don’t have an extra hour every morning for washing and drying their hair.
 They might not even need a wash but need a little refresher.
 Dry shampoo soaks up the oil and dirt from the hair, leaving it looking amazing.
 So, why not whip up a batch and give it as a Mother’s Day gift?

 Homemade Scented Candles in Pretty Jars

 There are tons of different recipes for candle making on the web, especially since there are so many different kinds of candles you can make, but the cheapest option is to use vegetable shortening (Crisco) instead of wax.
 Candles made with vegetable shortening will burn longer than almost any store-bought wax candles.
 Watch the video on the side for a tutorial on DIY Crisco candles.

-Since pretty packaging can make any gift—big or small, inexpensive or expensive—look really special, it is a great idea to paint the candle jars in pastel colors and print out some artsy stickers for the lids.
-You can get instructions on how to do that at Sarah Johnson’s blog.
+Since pretty packaging can make any gift no matter if it is big, small, inexpensive, or expensive, look really special.
+It is a great idea to paint the candle jars in pastel colors and print out some artsy stickers for the lids.
+You can get instructions on how to do that here at Sarah Johnson’s blog.

 Decorative Rock Cactus

 Flowers are always a beautiful Mother's day gift, but a nice bouquet of fresh ones can be pretty expensive during that time of the year.
-These clever rock cacti from Salt and Pepper Moms are not only way cheaper than cut flowers, but are also easy to care for (even by serial plant killers).
-Your mom or grandma can’t overwater them, she can’t kill them and she can touch them and they won’t prick her.
+These clever rock cacti from Salt and Pepper Moms are way cheaper than cut flowers and easy to care for (even for serial plant killers).
+Your mom or grandma can’t overwater them, she can’t kill them, and she can touch them, and they won’t prick her.

 If you are a crafty person, you probably already have most of the supplies needed for this Mother’s Day gift—craft paints, paintbrushes, rocks, and a flowerpot.